Safety Profile

 Cytokine Release Syndrome

-Cytokine release syndrome (CRS), including fatal or life-threatening reactions, occurred following infusion with KYMRIAH.1,a With longer-term follow-up, no new adverse events were detected.2 Key manifestations of CRS included fever, hypotension, hypoxia, tachycardia, and may be associated with hepatic, renal, and cardiac dysfunction, and coagulopathy.1
+Cytokine release syndrome (CRS), including fatal or life-threatening reactions, occurred following infusion with KYMRIAH.1,a With longer-term follow-up, no new adverse events were detected.2 Key manifestations of CRS included fever, hypotension, hypoxia, and tachycardia and may be associated with hepatic, renal, and cardiac dysfunction, and coagulopathy.1

-Monitor patients 2 to 3 times during the first week and for at least 4 weeks following KYMRIAH infusion at the certified health care facility for signs and symptoms of CRS.1
+Monitor patients daily during the first week and for at least 2 weeks following KYMRIAH infusion for signs and symptoms of CRS.1

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time1

-Instruct patients to remain within proximity of the certified health care facility for at least 4 weeks following infusion1
+Instruct patients to remain within proximity of a health care facility for at least 2 weeks following infusion1

 At the first sign of CRS, immediately evaluate the patient for hospitalization and institute treatment with supportive care, tocilizumab, and/or corticosteroids as indicated1